Episodic Survey of the History of the Constellations

 17: Mithraic uranography

-Mithraism was a mystery religion that originated in Persia and developed in the Roman Empire.
+Mithraism originated in Persia and developed in the Roman Empire as a mystery cult.
 Contemporaries described Mithraism as a Persian cult.
 The exact origin and nature of Roman Mithraism has been largely a mystery to classical scholars.
 It was one of the most successful mystery cults pervading the Roman Empire.
 (Mithraism/the mysteries of Mithra never flourished in Greece or in heavily Hellenized lands.
 There is no evidence of the cult of Mithras in the Greek-speaking world.
 The British archaeologist Martin Henig, an expert in Roman Art and Religion, proposed there is archaeological evidence indicating some sort of symbiosis between Mithraism and Bacchic cults.
 The ritual/cultic meal was one link.)
 The name of Mithra/Mithras is the Latinized equivalent of Mitra, an important deity in Persian Zoroastrianism.
 The exact origins of the cult devoted to the Persian deity Mithras, which came to be known in the Roman world as the Mithraic mysteries or Mithraism, are unknown.
 The god Mithra/Mithras was worshipped in remote antiquity by the ancestors of the Persians and Indians alike.
 The mystery cult was a distinctively Mediterranean form of religious worship in which esoteric beliefs withheld from the general population were taught and secret rites performed.
 Unlike the public rituals and processions dedicated to Cybele and Isis in Imperial Rome, the worship of Mithras was secret and mysterious.

 There were 3 "Mithrases" in antiquity.
 (1) Indo-Aryan circa 2000 BCE.
 There was a god Mitra in the Hindu pantheon.
 In the Vedic Hymns of ancient India, he is known as Mitra, 'the friend.'
 (2) Zoroastrian in the 6th-century BCE.
 There was a god Mithra in the Zoroastrian Yashts (hymns to Ahura Mazda) forming part of the Avesta collection of the sacred texts of the Zoroastrian religion.
 To the Persians, Mithra was the god of oaths and covenants.
 (3) Imported into Rome (from Asia Minor) or created in Rome circa 60 BCE.
 In the Roman cult Mithra was transformed into a god of mysteries.